C2SM/git-course/advanced/Exercise_5.md

 git commit -m "Add the posters submodule"
 ```

-Note that the .gitsubmodules file has been added, which contains the path of the submodule in the host repository and the address where the submodule is hosted which is the file path in our case.
+Note that the .gitmodules file has been added, which contains the path of the submodule in the host repository and the address where the submodule is hosted which is the file path in our case.
 It could also be a Github address or anywhere else a repository is hosted.

 Check the status of the submodule.